-In 2020, the Board undertook a formal assessment process developed and designed by the Governance and Compensation Committee, consisting of the completion of two written questionnaires by each Director, (i) a board assessment and (ii) a director self-evaluation, in order to assess such matters as Board roles and structure, Board processes, Board composition and development, and Board dynamics and effectiveness.
+In 2021, the Board undertook a formal assessment process developed and designed by the Governance and Compensation Committee, consisting of the completion by each Director a written board assessment, questionnaire, and a written director self-evaluation questionnaire in order to assess such matters as Board roles and structure, Board processes, Board composition and development, and Board dynamics and effectiveness.
 The results of such questionnaires were summarized in a report to identify strengths, opportunities and suggestions with respect to each area of discussion.
 The Governance and Compensation reported on such summary to the Board.
-Following the Governance and Compensation Committee and the Board's analysis of the above-mentioned report, a list of recommendations and an associated action plan were developed and approved by the Board with a view to further improving Board performance.
+Following the Governance and Compensation Committee and the Board's analysis of the above-mentioned report, a list of recommendations and an associated action plan will be developed with a view to further improving Board performance.